-Why applicants accept the offer is likely tied to the time sensitivity usually related to the securities issuances.
+1360 Why applicants accept the offer is likely tied to the time sensitivity usually related to the securities issuances.
 Typically, the supplemented application results from a call by staff to the applicant to discuss questions or issues staff believes may be raised by the application.
 At that point the applicant may opt to supplement its application or await the issuance of a formal deficiency letter.
-Although supplementing the application will trigger a new notice period and introduce a certain amount of delay, because (i) the Commission has no set time by which it must issue a deficiency letter and (ii) a deficiency might result in a deficient application is to compare the supplemented applications to the original.
-On that basis, issues and deficiencies drawing increasing staff attention include, but are not limited to:
+Although supplementing the application will trigger a new notice period and introduce a certain amount of delay, because (i) the Commission has no set time by which it must issue a deficiency letter and (ii) a deficiency letter when issued will likely result in a supplemented application, voluntarily supplementing the application generally will result in a shorter delay.